If you have any further questions in relation to this policy, please contact our Data Protection Officer.

 PwC will endeavour to take all reasonable steps to keep secure any information which we hold about you, whether electronically or in hard-copy, and to keep this information accurate and up to date.
-We also require our employees and data processors to respect the confidentiality of any personal information held by PwC.
+Only authorised persons are provided access to personal information; such individuals have agreed to maintain the confidentiality of this information.

 PwC aims to achieve industry best practice in the security of personal information which it holds.
 It is our policy to destroy personal information once there is no longer a legal or business need for us to retain it.

-We will provide access to personal information upon request by an individual, except in the limited circumstances in which it is permitted for us to withhold this information (for instance, where granting access would infringe another person's privacy).
+We will provide confirmation as to whether we process personal data about you and will provide a copy of your personal data and provide certain other information about how and why we process your personal data, except in the limited circumstances in which it is permitted for us to withhold this information (for instance, where granting access would infringe another person's privacy).